 top of page

-7 Things to Look for When Choosing a Tennis Instructor..
+7 Traits to Look for When Choosing a Tennis Instructor..

 1. Passion

-Does your instructor look like he enjoys what he is doing or is he just going through the motions?
+Does your tennis instructor look like he enjoys what he is doing or is he just going through the motions?
 Is he engaging or does he look like he could audition as a cast member for The Walking Dead?
-An instructor that is passionate about what he is doing is more likely to give a better lesson than one who is not.
-As a result, you are more likely to learn and have fun during the lesson.
-A pro should show some enthusiasm and praise when you do something well.
-Passion is not something that can be taught but it can make the difference between a good lesson and a great lesson.
-Find a pro who has passion for tennis and helping others and you’ve found something special.
+A tennis instructor that is passionate about what he is doing is more likely to give a better tennis lesson than one who is not.
+As a result, you are more likely to learn tennis and have fun during your tennis lesson.
+A tennis coach should show some enthusiasm and offer praise when you do something well.
+Passion is not something that can be taught but it can make the difference between a good tennis lesson and a great tennis lesson.
+Find a tennis teacher who has passion for tennis and helping students learn tennis and you’ve found something special.

 2. Teaching Experience

 There is no substitute for teaching experience.
-It can take several years and dozens of students before a teaching pro learns how to properly analyze strokes and apply corrective techniques.
+It can take several years and dozens of students before a tennis instructor learns how to properly analyze strokes and apply corrective techniques.
 It takes time to learn and identify the difference between the cause of a problem and the symptom of a problem.
-The certification certainly helps but the only way to really become a good tennis instructor is through experience.
-Ask your pro, how long he/she has been teaching as well as what level players he/she has taught (recreational, state ranked players, nationally ranked etc) and the age range of those taught.
-This should help to give you an idea of how much experience he/she has.
+The certification certainly helps but the only way to really become a great tennis instructor is through experience.
+Ask your tennis coach, how long he/she has been coaching as well as what level players he/she has taught (recreational, state ranked players, nationally ranked etc) and the age range of those taught.
+Has he/she taught adult tennis lessons?
+Adult beginner tennis lessons?
+Private tennis lessons?
+Tennis classes? etc. This should help to give you an idea of how much experience he/she has.
 The more, the better!

 3. Credentials/Certifications

-The two most widely recognized teaching certifications are the USPTA and USPTR certifications.
-If I had to choose between a pro that is certified and one who is not, I would choose the certified one every day of the week and twice on Sunday!
+The two most widely recognized teaching certifications are the USPTA and PTR certifications.
+If I had to choose between a tennis pro that is certified and one who is not, I would choose the certified tennis instructor every day of the week and twice on Sunday!
 Here is why.
-First, a pro who is certified has made a commitment to invest his/her time and energy into learning a significant amount of material and passing a test on that material.
-Certified pros are graded on several areas of tennis including, teaching a private lesson, teaching a group lesson, demonstrating proficient playing ability and passing an extensive written exam.
-The exam includes such topics as stroke analysis, proper grips, singles and doubles strategy, court surfaces, corrective techniques as well as several other areas.
+First, a tennis coach who is certified has made a commitment to invest his/her time and energy into learning a significant amount of material and passing a test on that material.
+Certified tennis instructors are graded on several areas of tennis including, teaching a private tennis lesson, teaching a group tennis lesson, demonstrating proficient playing ability and passing an extensive written exam.
+The exam includes such topics as stroke analysis, proper grips, singles and doubles strategy, tennis court surfaces, corrective techniques as well as several other areas.
 This is not to say that a pro who is not certified is not good.
 Not at all.
-However, going with a certified pro minimizes this risk.
+However, going with a certified tennis coach minimizes this risk.
 You would not choose a doctor, or a lawyer or a plumber that does not have some kind of license or credential, would you?
 The same applies here.

 4. Playing Experience

-A good pro should have some competitive playing experience generally either high school or college or both.
-This is important because they can identify with the types of situations you experience during a match and advise you accordingly.
-That being said, a pro does not need to have played professionally to be a good instructor.
+A good tennis instructor should have some competitive playing experience generally either high school or college or both.
+This is important because they can identify with the types of situations you experience during a tennis match and advise you accordingly.
+That being said, a tennis coach does not need to have played professionally to be a good tennis instructor.
 I have seen pros who were professionally ranked by the ATP but were not particularly good instructors.
 This is where communication skills, personality etc. come into play.

 5. Communication Skills

 Different people learn in different ways.
 Some people learn best by listening.
 Yet, others learn best visually.
-A good tennis pro needs to explain ideas both verbally and visually.
+A good tennis instructor needs to explain ideas both verbally and visually.
 I can’t tell you how many times I have explained something to a student and it didn’t click but when I said essentially the same thing but in a slightly different way, guess what?
 It clicked!
-Everyone is unique and a pro should have the capacity to articulate ideas differently to different people so they can be easily understood.
+Everyone is unique and a great tennis coach should have the capacity to articulate ideas differently to different people so they can be easily understood.

 6. Personality

-A good teaching pro makes a lesson fun for his/her students.
-While learning is serious at times, it can also be fun!
+The best tennis instructors make tennis training fun for his/her students.
+While learning is serious at times, it can also be fun.
 They are not mutually exclusive!
-If a pro has a good sense of humor, it makes the lesson more enjoyable.
+If a pro has a good sense of humor, it makes the tennis lesson more enjoyable.
 Laughter tends to relax people.
-When you are relaxed, it is easier to learn and retain information.
-In my experience, the most successful teaching pros all had great personalities.
+When you are relaxed, it is easier to learn how to play tennis and retain information.
+In my experience, the best tennis instructors all had great personalities.

 7. Good Chemistry/Comfort Level

 Last but not least is chemistry/comfort level.
-How comfortable do you feel around your instructor?
+How comfortable do you feel around your tennis instructor?
 Does he/she treat you with respect?
 Now, keep in mind that when you are learning a new skill, there will be a certain level of discomfort.
 This is normal.
 You are branching out into something new.
 Anytime we learn something new, we tend to feel a bit self-conscious or even embarrassed at times.
-Part of the job of the teaching pro is to make you feel comfortable as much as possible.
-A good pro gives positive reinforcement when his/her student does something well and constructive criticism when he/she has difficulty with a shot.
+Part of the job of the tennis instructor is to make you feel comfortable as much as possible.
+During a beginner tennis lesson, a good tennis coach will give positive reinforcement when his/her student does something well and constructive criticism when he/she has difficulty with a shot.
 Good chemistry leads to good results!
+Game!
+Set!
+Match!

 bottom of page